 The movie didn't originally end on a joke.
 After the scene with Grampa at the refrigerator, it was supposed to cut to the surviving Lost Boys regrouping in the sunken hotel.
 The last shot was of a mural on the wall, made in the early 1900s, with Max in it - looking exactly the same as he did today.
 All of this appeared in an early draft of the script, but ultimately was never filmed.

-When Max first arrives at Sam, Lucy and Michael's house for dinner he does not enter until invited in by Michael.
-This echoes many vampire films in that, according to vampire myths, vampires must be invited in before they can enter someone's home.
+When Max first arrives at Sam, Lucy, and Michael's house for dinner he does not enter until invited in by Michael.
+This is in accordance with the conventional wisdom that vampires must be invited in before they can enter someone's home.

 During the climax of the film, Edgar Frog states that "when a vampire bites it, it's never a pretty sight.
 Some yell and scream, some go quietly.
 Some explode, some implode, but all will try to take you with them."
 All the vampires follow these four deaths exactly.
 Marko when staked by Edgar screams as he dies, Paul dissolves in a bathtub of holy water causing the plumbing in the house to implode on itself, Dwayne and Max blow up and David dies very quietly and with minimal struggle.